raifcoonjah/Lyra/README.md

 ![logo](https://i.imgur.com/nQiZJNQ.png)

 # Tabel Installer - Get going ASAP!
-Tabel is a all in one, PC Setup thing.
-It sets up everything for you when you get a new pc.
-(Currently only supported on Debian/Ubuntu and Arch base systems, but I might port it over to windows once [Winget](https://github.com/microsoft/winget-cli) get's good enough.
+Tabel is a all in one, PC Setup things.
+Tabel will download all the basic packages needed for a usable system including wine, fonts and more.
+A full list will be avaiable soon.

+### Support
+Currently tabel is supported on Fedora, Arch and Debian/Ubuntu distros.

-Tabel was first written in Bash, but I'm currently learning python so I wanted to migrate everything over to python.
-Currently the project is still a work-in-progress and probably always will as my skills improve in python I will keep adding more features.
+Tabel is written in plain old bash to make easy to fork and add changes you deem necessary for your setup.
+Currently the project is still a work-in-progress and is **not production ready.**

 Features
 - Super easy to use.
+- Only the essentials and nothing else.
+- More soon!